humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-08-04-computer-science-in-javascript-credit-card-number-validation.md

 Hans Peter Luhn, a scientist at IBM, developed [Luhn algorithm][2] to protect against unintentional mistakes in numeric identifiers (it is not a secure algorithm).
 This algorithm is the basis for magnetic strip identification cards, such as credit cards, as defined in [ISO/IEC 7812][1].

 Luhn algorithm itself is quite simple and straightforward.
-Starting at the last digit in the identifier (the check digit), double every other digit&#8217;s value.
+Starting at the last digit in the identifier (the check digit), double every other digit's value.
 If any of the doubled digits are greater than nine, then the number is divided by 10 and the remainder is added to one.
 This value is added together with the appropriate values for every other digit to get a sum.
 If this sum can be equally divisible by 10, then the number is valid.
 The check digit serves the purpose of ensuring that the identifier will by equally divisible by 10.
 This can be written in JavaScript as follows:

     //Luhn algorithm identifier verification
     //MIT Licensed